Halfdan Ragnarsson: Biography

 Following the conquest of East Anglia, Ivar apparently left the Great Heathen Army – his name disappears from English records after 870.
 However, he is generally considered to be identical to Ímar, a Norse King of Dublin who died in 873.
 With Ivar in Ireland, Halfdan became the main commander of the Army, and in 870 he led it in an invasion of Wessex.
 Sometime after Ivar left the Army, a great number of Viking warriors arrived from Scandinavia, as part of the Great Summer Army, led by Bagsecg, bolstering the ranks of Halfdan's army.
 According to the Anglo-Saxon Chronicle, the Danes battled the West Saxons nine times, including at the Battle of Ashdown on 8 January 871.
 However, the West Saxons could not be defeated, and Halfdan accepted a truce from Alfred, newly crowned king of Wessex.

 The Army retreated to the captured town of London and stayed there over the winter of 871/872.
 Coins minted in London during this period bear the name Halfdan, identifying him as its leader.
 In the autumn of 872, the Army returned to Northumbria to quell a revolt against its puppet-regent Ecgberht.
 However, this explanation for the army's move north has been challenged, and it has been suggested the relocation was a result of a war with Mercia.
 The Army overwintered at Torksey, and was then reported as being in the Repton district a year later.
 It conquered Mercia in 874, the Mercian King Burghred being deposed and replaced by a Danish-puppet regent, Ceolwulf.

 Following this victory, the Army split in two – one half under Guthrum heading south to continue fighting against Wessex, the other half under Halfdan heading north to fight against the Picts and Britons of Strathclyde.
 According to the Annals of Ulster, Eystein Olafsson, King of Dublin was "deceitfully" killed in 875 by "Albann", a figure generally agreed to be Halfdan.
 His brother Ivar had ruled the city prior to his death in 873 and it appears Halfdan's campaigning was an attempt to regain his brother's lost kingdom.
-Halfdan did not remain in Ireland: in 876, he and his forces returned to Northumbria, and settled an area largely coextensive with the old Kingdom of Deira, with the northern part of Northumbria remaining under Anglian rule.
+Halfdan did not remain in Ireland: in 875, he and his forces returned to Northumbria, sailing up the River Tyne, sacking monasteries at Tynemouth and Jarrow, before setting up camp at Gateshead.
+They settled an area largely coextensive with the old Kingdom of Deira, with the northern part of Northumbria remaining under Anglian rule.
 Sources sometimes title Halfdan King of Jórvík, beginning in 876.